laurlaur3917/Master-Thesis-2025-Lauren-Gerber/README.md

 3. Open the Project:
 Click on File -> Open Project...
 Navigate to the cloned project folder and select the .Rproj file.
 Opening the .Rproj file will automatically set the working directory correctly.
+Open the file titled "thesisscript.R".

-4. Install Required R Packages
+4. Install Required R Packages.
+They are listed in this description.

 5. Run the code!:)